jwardsmith/Blue-Team-Scripts/Splunk/Splunk ES.md

 - HTTP - using the HTTP Event Collector

 *You can add data inputs with apps and add-ons from Splunkbase, Splunk Web, CLI, or directly editing inputs.conf.*

+### Default Metadata Settings

+*When you index a data source, Splunk assigns metadata values.
+The metadata is applied to the entire source.
+Splunk applies defaults if not specified.
+You can also override them at input time or later.

+- source - Path of input file, network hostname:port, or script name
+- host - Splunk hostname of the inputting instance (usually a forwarder)
+- sourcetype - Uses the source filename if Splunk cannot automatically determine
+- index - Defaults to main

+### Adding an